skillrepos/ccode/labs.md

 /model
 ```

-Select a different model (e.g., switch from Opus to Sonnet or vice versa).
+Select a different model if you want or just leave it at the default.
+Opus is not recommended because it will use your rate limits faster.

 ![model](./images/ccode37.png?raw=true "model")